GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

    createStone <myStoneName> <GemStoneVersion>
    ```

    You may use any name for the `<myStoneName>` and `<myClientName>`.
 You may later have multiple stones and multiple clients.
-The examples below use **devKit_329**.
+These examples use **devKit_329**.

+   After these scripts successfully complete, you will have a stone named `<myStoneName>`, of GemStone/S 64 Bit version `<GemStoneVersion>`, installed on your server node and running.
+You will also have a NetLDI named `<myStoneName>_ldi` running on the server, so the server is ready for a tODE client to connect.

-   The install scripts invokes the following sub-scripts:
+   The ```installServer``` script invokes the following sub-scripts:
    ```
    downloadGemStone
    installOsPrereqs